bloominstituteoftechnology/Precourse/Lesson7-JS-IV/homework/feynman-writing-prompt.md

 }
 ```

 The line `let key in meObj` means let this variable `key` be a property in the object `meObj`.
-Then the computer will do the action, the function, on *each* property in the object.
+Then the computer will do the action inside the loop on *each* property in the object.
 In this case, the action is logging to the console `key`, the property's name, and `meObj[key]`, the value paired with that property in `meObj`.

 The `For ...
 In` loop can work with other data types (*because everything is a bloody object*), but it's generally not a good idea to do it with other types.